Secrets Of Prime Rib And Other Beef Roasts

 9) We will go straight from the fridge to the cooker.
 Many recipes tell you to leave the meat out for an hour to come to room temp.
 To warm a 4" thick log of meat to room temp up will take at least 10 hours, not a good idea from a safety standpoint.
 Read my article on warming meat to room temp by clicking the here.
 Besides, smoke sticks better to cold meat.
 So go straight from fridge to cooker.

 10) We will give it a kiss of smoke.
-If we are cooking outdoors, we will add wood chips to the fire, just a few, to give it an exotic smoky undertone in the background.
+If we are cooking outdoors, we will add wood to the fire, just a small amount, to give it an exotic smoky undertone in the background.
 The smoke will adhere to the crust and will not penetrate deeply, and that's good because we do not want to mask the wonderful flavor of beef.

 11) We will reverse sear.
 Browning the exterior generates deep rich flavors from a chemical reaction called the Maillard reaction and caramelization of sugars.
 Darken it too much and you can carbonize it and burn off all the rub.